andrewchambers/hermes/doc/quick-start/quick-start.md

 To use packages, you can add them your PATH.
 Some packages might require more involved setup, in these cases, as a convention, packages that are 'environments' provide an activate script.

-you can try this with the core-env you have built by running:
+You can try this with the core-env you have built by running:
 ```
 $ ./core-env/bin/dash
 $ . ./core-env/activate